nitishghosal/Olympics-EDA/README.md

 * Which athletes have won the most medals at the Summer Olympic games?
 * Top 10 medal winning athletes

-The detailed report and be found [here](http://rpubs.com/nitishghosal/olympics) along with a [Tableau dashboard](https://public.tableau.com/profile/nitish.ghosal#!/vizhome/SummerOlympicsHistory_2/Dashboard).
+The detailed report can be found [here](http://rpubs.com/nitishghosal/olympics) along with a [Tableau dashboard](https://public.tableau.com/profile/nitish.ghosal#!/vizhome/SummerOlympicsHistory_2/Dashboard).